ExtrieveTechnologies/Mobile-Document-Scanning-SDK-ANDROID/README.md

 }
 ```
 ## Config
-SDK included a supporting class with static configuration - which includes all configurations related to SDK.Confg contains a sub configuration collection **CaptureSupport** - contains all the Capture & review related configurations.
+SDK is included with a supporting class that has static configuration - this includes all configurations related to SDK.Config contains a collection of sub configurations which include:

+- **CaptureSupport** - contains all the Capture & review related configurations.
 Config.CaptureSupport  :  contains various configurations as follows:

 - **OutputPath** - To set the output directory in which the captured images will be saved.Base app should have rights to write to the provided path.